WWF Wrestling Challenge

-WWF Wrestling Challenge is a professional wrestling television show that was produced by the World Wrestling Federation (WWF, now known as WWE).
-It was syndicated weekly and aired from 1986 to 1995.
-Near the end of the program's run, it was simply known as WWF Challenge.
+WWF Wrestling Challenge, or simply Wrestling Challenge, is a professional wrestling television show that was produced by the World Wrestling Federation (WWF, now known as WWE).
+It was syndicated weekly and aired from 1986 to 1996.
+Near the end of the program's run, its name was shortened to WWF Challenge.

 The show featured matches, pre-match interviews, and occasionally, summarized weekly events in WWF programming.
 Matches primarily saw top-tier and mid-level talent vs. Jobbers.
 At times, there was a "feature" match between main WWF talent.
 As with other syndicated WWF programming, the show promoted WWF event dates and house shows in local media markets.
 It was the 'B' show of WWF syndication, meaning it generally only aired in markets where WWF had two weekly slots, with the other taken up by WWF Superstars of Wrestling.

 History

 Wrestling Challenge premiered on September 6, 1986, replacing All-Star Wrestling.

 Following the show's debut, The Snake Pit, hosted by Jake "The Snake" Roberts, debuted as a feature of the show.
 The Snake Pit was an in-ring interview segment modeled after Roddy Piper's Piper's Pit, which aired on WWF Superstars of Wrestling.
 Wrestling Challenge also featured the similarly formatted The Brother Love Show.
 This segment, which debuted in 1988, was later moved to Superstars of Wrestling.
 After this, the main feature was a podium interview featuring Gene Okerlund and a random WWF superstar until 1991.
 Starting in 1991, The Barber Shop debuted with host Brutus "The Barber" Beefcake, while The King's Court, hosted by Jerry Lawler debuted in 1993.